kamran945/open-deep-research-langgraph/README.md

 ## Overview

 This repository implements an automated research report generation system using the **LangGraph Functional API**.
 It follows a structured workflow where different phases of report writing are handled asynchronously.
-This implementation is inspired by the [Open Deep Research](https://github.com/langchain-ai/open_deep_research/tree/main) repository but adapts it to **LangGraph's Functional API** rather than the Graph API.
+This implementation is inspired by the [Open Deep Research](https://github.com/langchain-ai/open_deep_research/tree/main) repository from `langchain-ai` but adapts it to **LangGraph's Functional API** rather than the Graph API.

 ## How It Works